pasmopy/breast_cancer/transcriptomic_data/README.md

 ## Download TCGA gene expression data (HTSeq-Counts)

- - Download the gene expression data of the specified sample types [(Sample Type Codes)](https://gdc.cancer.gov/resources-tcga-users/tcga-code-tables/sample-type-codes) in the cancer type specified by `outputclinical()` or `outputsubtype()`.
-By running this code, you can get data of only the patients selected by `sampleselection()`.
+ - Download the gene expression data of the specified sample types [(Sample Type Codes)](https://gdc.cancer.gov/resources-tcga-users/tcga-code-tables/sample-type-codes) in the cancer type specified by `outputClinical()` or `outputSubtype()`.
+By running this code, you can get data of only the patients selected by `sampleSelection()`.

    ```R
    downloadTCGA(cancertype = "BRCA",